cnti-testcatalog/testsuite/cnf-wg/charter.md

 ## Responsibilities and Deliverables

 Responsibilities

-The CNCF community, through CNF WG, is in charge of what it means to be a Certified cloud native workload.
-Work on the mechanics of the conformance tests occurs in cncf/cnf-conformance and the Conformance WG develops the definitions, processes, and policy around the certification program.
+The CNCF community, through CNF WG, is in charge of what it means to be a Certified cloud native workload -- with a focus on networking and telecom workloads.
+The CNF WG creates and maintains the definitions, processes, as well as policies around the certification program.
+It determines what best pratices and cloud native principles are required to be conformant.

+The work on the mechanics of the conformance tests, implementation of tests which validate conformance, and the test framework itself occurs in [CNF test suite project](/cncf/cnf-conformance/README-testsuite.md) itself -- not in the working  group.

 Deliverables
-Cloud native principles - framework documentation for cloud native requirements Telco application cloud native requirements - including documentation, test definitions Establish a cloud native network function conformance program
+- Cloud native principles - framework documentation for cloud native requirements
+- Networking application cloud native requirements - including documentation, test definitions, best pratices
+- Cloud native network function conformance program

 ## Governance and Operations